tgirke/GEN242-2021/content/en/tutorials/sprnaseq/sprnaseq.md

 FASTQ files, experimental design, reference genome, gene annotations, etc.

-Note: the mini sample FASTQ files used by this report as well as the associated reference genome files can be loaded via the *systemPipeRdata* package.
+Note: the mini sample FASTQ files (toy data set) used by this report as well as the associated reference genome files are loaded below via the `genWorkenvir` function from the `systemPipeRdata` package.
 The chosen data set [SRP010938](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) contains 18 paired-end (PE) read sets from *Arabidposis thaliana* (Howard et al. 2013).
 To minimize processing time during testing, each FASTQ